Jkianboringot/terminal_IMS_laravel/backup notes of changes.markdown

 # something definetely gone wrong as even the background dissapear for some reason, i thinks its becuse of the new shit i put i will try getting rid of it and puuitng it back but i will commmit first
     -ok the new add is not the problems maybe even later than that is
+    - look at the inspect fo that guy is he has 45 errors becuase i do and maybe thats the reason

+# dont know what happen but app.scss is not working anymore